temporalio/samples-java/springboot/src/main/java/io/temporal/samples/springboot/customize/README.md

 WorkerOptions can be optimized per worker/task queue.

-For this sample we set our worker to be "local activity worker" via custom options meaning it would not poll for activity tasks.
+For this sample we set our specific worker to be "local activity worker" via custom options meaning it would not poll for activity tasks.
 Click on "Run Workflow" button to start instance of our sample workflow.
 This workflow will try to invoke our activity as "normal" activity which should time out on ScheduleToClose timeout, then we invoke this activity